Radio National: 2020s: Major changes

+Ben Latimer, the ABC's Director of Audio told Australian marketing and media industry news website Mumbrella that the 2025 changes was ABC Radio National's reaffirming of "its role as Australia’s premier audio gateway, offering audiences a window into the rich tapestry of intellectual and creative life in this country."

+In May 2025, Radio National announced a new annual countdown called the Top 100 Books, similar to Triple J's Hottest 100.
+Each year will have a different theme, with the 2025 countdown being the Top 100 Books of the 21st Century.

 Description

 Radio National broadcasts national programming in subjects that include news and current affairs, the arts, social issues, science, drama and comedy.
 Some programs are relayed on Radio Australia, the ABC's international broadcasting service which was transmitted on shortwave until January 2017, as well as 24-hour FM stations, local relay stations and live satellite.

 All radio programs are available for live streaming over the Internet, and most (excluding drama, poetry and music) as audio-on-demand, or for download as MP3s for at least four weeks after broadcast.
 Some programs are available as MP3s going back to 2005, when Radio National commenced podcasting.

 Selected programs

 Some of the following programs, listed in order of start date, are aired on both Radio National and ABC Local Radio networks.